Polynomial algorithms for p-dispersion problems in a planar Pareto Front: Introduction

 \section{Introduction}

-This paper is motivated by real-life applications of multi-objective optimization (MOO) \cite{dupin2015modelisation,peugeot2017mbse}.
-Many best compromise solutions may exist considering the Pareto dominance \cite{ehrgott2003multiobjective}.
-A Pareto Front (PF) denotes the projection of these solutions in the space of the objectives.
+In real-world applications, optimization problems may be driven by several conflicting objectives.
+Designing network or (system of) system architectures, financial costs must be traded off with quality of service or robustness \cite{denstad2019multi,peugeot2017mbse}.
+Dealing with complex maintenance planning problems, stability and robustness of the planning matter as well as financial costs \cite{dupin2020matheuristics}.
+Multi-objective optimization (MOO) supports such decision making.
+Many efficient (i.e. best compromise) solutions of MOO problems may exist with Pareto dominance \cite{ehrgott2003multiobjective}.
+A Pareto Front (PF) denotes the projection of efficient solutions in the objective space.
 This work aims to select $p$ solutions from $n\gg p$ non dominated solutions, while maximizing the diversity of these $p$ solutions in the objective space.
-Firstly, such problem occurs when selecting alternatives for decision makers, $p$ is small in such applications.
-Secondly, a similar problem occurs inside MOO meta-heuristics to archive diversified solutions of the PF, $p$ is larger in such applications \cite{talbi2009metaheuristics,zio2011clustering}.
-For such problem, one can use the hypervolume measure as in \cite{auger2009investigating,kuhn2016hypervolume}, or clustering algorithms as studied in \cite{dupin2018dynamic,dupin2019medoids,dupin2019planar}.
+Firstly, such problem occurs when selecting alternatives for decision makers.
+Secondly, MOO approaches use such operators to represent large PF \cite{bazgan2017discrete,sayin2000measuring}, and MOO meta-heuristics archive diversified solutions during the heuristic search \cite{schuetze2019archivers,talbi2009metaheuristics,zio2011clustering}.
+Thirdly, a similar problem occurs in a Skyline for databases \cite{borzsony2001skyline,cabello2020faster,lin2007selecting}.
+When selecting alternatives for decision makers, $p$ is small, $p \leqslant 5$ is realistic.
+Otherwise, $p$ is larger, having $p=100$ or $p=1000$ is realistic.